pfalcon/ScratchABlock/README.md

 ScratchABlock's partner tool is [ScratchABit](https://github.com/pfalcon/ScratchABit), which is an interactive disassemler intended to perform the lowest-level tasks of decompilation process, like separation of code from data, and identifying function boundaries.
-ScratchABit produces a PseudoC output (subject to plugin availability for a particular CPU architecture), which can serve as input to ScratchABlock.
+ScratchABit usually works with a native architecture assembler syntax, but for some architectures (usually, faithful RISCs), if a suitable plugin is available, it can output a PseudoC syntax, which can serve as input to ScratchABlock.